e30chris/Ansible-ContainerDeploys/roles/container.deploy/README.md

-Role Name
+container.deploy
 =========

-This role deploys the container to the target server and ensures the latest tag is started and running.
+This Ansible role will deploy a list of containers to a server.

 Requirements
 ------------

 Role Variables
 --------------
+docker_containers = the list of containers to deploy.

 Dependencies
 ------------

 Example Playbook
 ----------------